pauldambra/pauldambra.github.io/_posts/2014-04-15-Websites-CMS-Platform-Storing-Data.md

 published: "false"
 ---

-This post is part of a series where I'm hoping to prove to myself that building a dynamic website without a CMS platform is comparable to building one with a known CMS.
+This post is part of a series where I'm hoping to prove to myself that building a dynamic website with NodeJS is much more fun than using a CMS platform.
 [See the first post for an explanation of why]({% post_url 2014-02-22-websites-cms %})

 [Previous Post]({% post_url 2014-03-25-testing-with-browserstack-and-selenium %})